Tungetyt/plot-prospector/README.md

     For non docker development (slower) use:
    `DATABASE_HOSTNAME=localhost` instead

-2. Run `docker:build`
+2. Run `pnpm run docker:build`
-3. Open up http://localhost:3000/ in a web browser
+3. Open up http://localhost:3000 in a web browser.
+The application should be fully functional at this point
+4. Run `pnpm install`
+5. Run `pnpm run prisma:local:generate-types`

 # DB migrations

 1. Make desired changes in `schema.prisma` file
 2. Make sure containers are running
-3. Run `prisma:migrate`
+3. Run `pnpm run prisma:migrate`
 4. Restart Typescript Service in your IDE, or IDE itself, in order to see updated prisma types

 # DB GUI